EpiMac/Blog/README.md

-# blog
+# 🖥 EpiMac Blog
-🖥 The EpiMac Team Blog
+The EpiMac Blog is available at blog.epimac.org